 The Grand Place is Lille’s main square and is full of Flemish style buildings, including the old Stock Exchange.

-It’s a good place to sit and people watch.
-There are plenty of pavement cafes and restaurants but we bought pizza slices for lunch and ate them sitting beside the fountain.
+It’s a good place to sit and people watch as there are plenty of pavement cafes and restaurants.
+We bought pizza slices for lunch and ate them sitting beside the fountain.

 We came back later that evening for a special sound and light show, one of the free events that formed part of the Journées du Patrimoine weekend.
 The light show was projected onto the theatre and was made up of a series of short films with impressive lighting effects.
 It reminded me of the illuminations on Buckingham Palace during the Queen’s Diamond Jubilee concert (although Madness didn’t appear!).